 Does supplementation with marine-derived omega-3 fatty acids reduce the risk of a heart attack?

 The American Heart Association advocates that Americans eat fish at least twice a week to lower their risk of coronary heart disease (CHD).
-A diet high in marine-derived omega-3 fatty acids like Mussel oil, which include eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), from fish and seafood sources lowers rates of inflammation and heart disease risk.
+A diet high in marine-derived omega-3 fatty acids like Mussel oil, which includes eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), from fish and seafood sources lowers rates of inflammation and heart disease risk.

 Observational studies show that men with CHD who had a previous heart attack significantly reduced their risk of a subsequent heart attack if they consumed more omega-3 fatty acids in their diet.
-A different trial of men with angina reported increased associations of CHD related deaths when consuming more omega-3 fatty acids.
+A different trial of men with angina reported increased associations of CHD-related deaths when consuming more omega-3 fatty acids.